 The History Of Catcalling: Meaning, Motivation, And Intentions

-Catcalling is familiar to most adults today.
-Whether the catcall is a wolf-whistle sung by a group of men or is a call-out, supposedly complimenting a woman's body, most women have been or know someone who has been catcalled.
-Reactions to catcalling are multifaceted and diverse; some men and women believe that calling catcalling a form of harassment is excessive.
-Others firmly believe that catcalling is a harmful practice that should be treated as harassment.
+Catcalling is unfortunately familiar to most adults today.
+Whether the catcall is a wolf-whistle sung by a group of men or words supposedly complimenting a woman’s body, most people have been or know someone who has been catcalled.
+Reactions to catcalling are multifaceted and diverse, but it is not a positive habit to participate in or take up.
+When you catcall someone, it may make them incredibly uncomfortable, and it is a form of harassment regardless of intent or response.

-Despite the different reactions to catcalling currently circulating throughout the internet and daily interactions, some research bodies have developed concrete notions concerning catcalling and the harm that it can create-both for women and for the men who catcall.
+Despite the different reactions to catcalling currently circulating throughout the internet and daily interactions, some research bodies have developed concrete notions concerning catcalling and the harm that it can create - both for the target of the catcalling and the people who catcall.

 What Is Catcalling?

-There are different types of catcalling, but the two most common forms are wolf-whistling (a two-note whistle containing an initial high note, followed by a low note) and shout compliments.
-Catcalling can be done up close, when two people share a small space, but is more often done when there is a distance between people, such as when a woman is walking by a man or group of men or someone drives by.
+There are different types of catcalling, but the two most common forms are wolf-whistling (a two-note whistle containing an initial high note, followed by a low note) and shouted compliments.

-By its very nature, catcalling is a form of objectification; catcalling is not used as an indicator of a woman's wit, intelligence, presence of mind, or innate goodness, but as a means of demonstrating that a woman's physical appearance is in some way alluring or appealing.
+By its very nature, catcalling is a form of objectification; catcalling is not used as an indicator of a person’s wit, intelligence, presence of mind, or innate goodness, but as a means of demonstrating that a person’s - often, a woman’s - physical appearance is in some way alluring or appealing.
 Catcalling does not have to use callous or crude language to be considered obscene or offensive.
-It is physical or sexual and is more often employed when men are in pairs or groups, rather than when they are alone solitary men are certainly also capable of the practice.
+It is frequently physical or sexual and is more often employed when men are in pairs or groups, rather than when they are alone.
+That said, solitary individuals are certainly also capable of the practice, as are women.

-Women can also catcall, but the practice is typically associated with men.
+People of all genders can catcall, but the practice is typically and historically associated with men.
 As is often the case with sexual harassment, some women are guilty of demeaning and objectifying men.
-Still, men do the vast majority of objectification.
-One of the most common ways men objectify women is by catcalling, a behavior that women report having experienced in childhood and adulthood.
+Still, statistically, men often engage in the majority of objectification.
+One of the most common ways men objectify women is indeed through catcalling, a behavior that women report having experienced in childhood and adulthood.

 Catcalling: A History

-The exact origin of catcalling remains somewhat ambiguous, but there are some theories about where the practice began to gain traction.
+The exact origin of catcalling remains somewhat ambiguous, but there are some theories about where the practice began to gain traction and how the term itself came about.
 Most attribute the popularity of catcalling to the work of Tex Avery, a man known for his groundbreaking cartoons.
 The most prominent origin of catcalling in media (and, consequently, in American culture) is a piece created by Avery, in which a wolf emphatically whistles and drools over a performing woman, seemingly so overwhelmed by the attraction that he resorts to beating himself over the head to stem the flow of desire.